 Since 1996, they have been archiving cached pages of web sites onto their large cluster of Linux nodes.
 They revisit sites every few weeks or months and archive a new version if the content has changed.
 Sites can also be captured on the fly by visitors who are offered a link to do so.
 The intent is to capture and archive content that otherwise would be lost whenever a site is changed or closed down.
 Their grand vision is to archive the entire Internet.

-Hopefully you caught that.
-The Wayback Machine revisits sites “every few weeks or months”.
+Hopefully, you caught the important part: The Wayback Machine revisits sites “every few weeks or months.”
 This concept is reiterated later in the same article:

 The frequency of snapshots is variable, so not all tracked web site updates are recorded.
 Sometimes there are intervals of several weeks or years between snapshots.

-And just in case it wasn’t already incredibly obvious, this is again stated very plainly – as a disclaimer – right there on their calendar view page:
+And just in case that still isn’t clear enough, the Wayback Machine states this again—right there as a disclaimer on their calendar view page:

 “Arguably, the most compelling evidence that SHES had long been abandoned before the 2012 massacre is the testimony from the Internet Archive’s Wayback Machine of the school’s lack of of Internet activity from the beginning of 2008 through all of 2012.” pg.
 34